 Give your CSM an updated list of emergency contacts.
 Submit a ticket to Salesforce B2C Commerce Customer Support a week prior to your peak traffic.
 Familiarize yourself with the escalation process for B2C Commerce and your integrations.
 Provide workload estimates to logistics and customer care prior to the peak.

 If your shoppers can’t find it, they can’t buy it.
 Optimizing site search for the holidays is a critical component of holiday readiness.
 Not only should you optimize search, but you should also review and modify your search dictionaries and tuning rules.

 Review these areas to maximize your storefront’s search capabilities.

 - Promotional Landing Pages: Create dedicated landing pages for discount, coupon, sale, and gift ideas; and configure the respective redirections.

 - Type-Ahead Search: Implement this functionality, where a search begins as soon as the shopper types a few characters into the search field.
 This feature is expected by most shoppers.

 - Synonyms: Create synonyms to link shopper terms to products and for misspellings.
 Also use Commerce Cloud Einstein Search Dictionaries to automatically discover missing search terms shoppers are using, and enable new terms

 - Hypernyms: Create hypernyms, a word with broad meaning that more specific words fall under.
 For example, color is a hypernym of red.
 Link specific search terms to specific product IDs.

 - No Search Results: Every search must end with a result or a suggestion.
 Place a holiday gift guide on the No Search Results page to pique shopper interest.
-Use it to promote online exclusives or special offers using banners.
+Promote online exclusives or special offers using banners.
 Add a store locator or populate the page with product recommendations.

 - Search Results Template: Use the content slot on the reference architecture’s search results template to promote categories, gift cards, online exclusives, or gift guides.